DasHomi/preventer/README.md

   - _Prevents you from opening trapped chests_
 - Prevent Budding Amethyst block breaking
   - _Prevents you from breaking Budding Amethyst blocks_
+- Prevent Accidental Rocket Use
+  - _Prevents you from accidental using Firework Rockets_
+- Prevent End Crystal hitting
+  - _Prevents you hitting End Crystals_

 ## Planed Features
 - #### For feature requests, submit an issue with the enhancement label